altwasntavailable/SelfBot-ADVANCED/README.md

 3. Create a file named `.env` in the project directory and add the following line to it: token=YOUR_DISCORD_BOT_TOKEN

-Replace `token` with your Discord bot token.
+Replace `YOUR_DISCORD_BOT_TOKEN` with your Discord bot token.
 If you don't have a bot token, you can create a bot and obtain the token from the Discord Developer Portal.

 ## Usage